stebunovd/blog/contents/On-Estimates.md

 most sense.
 This rarely happens when estimates drive project planning.
 In such projects, people tend to push features that take less time and postpone the ones that will take longer.
-As a consequence, the most important work can be postponed and the product becomes bloated with less important features.
+As a consequence, the most important work can be postponed and the product becomes bloated with less important features and quick hacks.

 ## How is it possible to plan a project without estimates?